Disability Service Feedback & Complaints Procedures

 Making a complaint

-If you consider that the College has failed to comply with Sections 25-29 of the Disability Act 2005 and you wish to make a formal complaint in this regard you are invited to complete the Disability Act 2005 Complaints form:
+If you consider that the University has failed to comply with Sections 25-29 of the Disability Act 2005 and you wish to make a formal complaint in this regard you are invited to complete the Disability Act 2005 Complaints form:

 and submit it: